-Marc Mandement and Olivier Caumont

-CNRM, Université de Toulouse, Météo-France, CNRS, Toulouse, France

-Correspondence: Marc Mandement (marc.mandement@meteo.fr)
+Marc Mandement and Olivier Caumont CNRM, Université de Toulouse, Météo-France, CNRS, Toulouse, France Correspondence: Marc Mandement (marc.mandement@meteo.fr)

 Abstract.
-In southeastern south-eastern France, the Mediterranean coast is regularly affected by heavy precipitation events.
+In southeastern France, the Mediterranean coast is regularly affected by heavy precipitation events.
 On 14-15 October 2018, in the Aude department, a back-building quasi-stationary mesoscale convective system produced up to about 300 mm of rain in 11 h.
-The synoptic situation was perturbed by the former hurricane Leslie, At synoptic scale, the former hurricane Leslie was involved in the formation of a Mediterranean surface low that focused the convective activity channelled conditionally unstable air towards the coast.
-At mesoscale, convective cells focused west of a quasi-stationary cold front decaying cold front, that became quasi-stationary, and downwind of the terrain.
-To investigate the roles of the moisture provided by Leslie, orography and evaporative cooling in the processes that led to the among the physical processes that led to the location and intensity of the observed rainfall, numerical simulations are run and evaluated with at 1 km and 500 m horizontal resolutions and evaluated with independent near-surface analyses comprising standard and including novel crowd-sourced observations of personal weather stations.
-Simulations show that, in a first part of the event, low-level conditionally unstable air parcels found inside strong updrafts mainly originate from the Mediterranean Sea, east of 4.5 E, updraughts mainly originated from areas east of the Balearic Islands, over the Mediterranean Sea, whereas in a second part, an increasing number originated from Leslie's remnants.
-Air masses from east of 4.5 E appear areas east of the Balearic Islands appeared as the first supplier of moisture over the entire event.
+The synoptic situation was perturbed by the former hurricane Leslie, involved in the formation of a Mediterranean surface low that focused the convective activity.
+At mesoscale, convective cells focused west of a quasi-stationary cold

+- 5 front and downwind of the terrain.
+To investigate the roles of Leslie, orography and evaporative cooling in the processes that led to the observed rainfall, numerical simulations are run and evaluated with near-surface analyses comprising standard and personal weather stations.
+Simulations show that, in a first part of the event, low-level conditionally unstable air parcels found inside strong updrafts mainly originate from the Mediterranean Sea, east of 4.5° E, whereas in a second part, an increasing number originates from Leslie's remnants.
+Air masses from east of 4.5° E appear as the first supplier of moisture over the - 10 entire event.
 Still, Leslie contributed to substantially moisten mid-levels over the Aude department, diminishing evaporation processes.
-Thus, the evaporative cooling over the Aude department does-did not play any substantial role in the stationarity of the cold quasi-stationary front.
-Regarding lifting mechanisms, most of the air parcels found inside strong updrafts the advection of conditionally unstable air by a low-level jet towards the quasi-stationary front, confined to altitudes below 2 km, reactivated convection along and downwind of the front.
-Most of the air parcels found inside strong updraughts near the location of the maximum rainfall are lifted above the cold front, attesting its key role in focusing convection were lifted above the quasi-stationary front.
-Downwind of the Albera Massif, mountains bordering the Mediterranean Sea, cells formed by orographic lifting seem to be were maintained by low-level leeward convergence, mountain lee waves and a favourable directional wind shear; when terrain is flattened, rainfall is substantially reduced.
-The location of the exceptional precipitation appears to be driven primarily was primarily driven by the location of the quasi-stationary cold front and secondarily by the location of convective bands downwind of the orography.
+Thus, the evaporative cooling over the Aude department does not play any substantial role in the stationarity of the cold front.
+Regarding lifting mechanisms, most of the air parcels found inside strong updrafts near the location of the maximum rainfall are lifted above the cold front, attesting its key role in focusing convection.
+Downwind of the Albera Massif, mountains bordering the Mediterranean Sea, cells formed by orographic lifting seem to be maintained by low-level leeward convergence, - 15 mountain lee waves and a favourable directional wind shear; when terrain is flattened, rainfall is substantially reduced.
+The location of the exceptional precipitation appears to be driven primarily by the location of the quasi-stationary cold front and secondarily by the location of convective bands downwind of the orography.

-25 1 Introduction
+1 Introduction

 Heavy precipitation events (HPEs), usually defined as events with daily rainfall exceeding 150 mm (Ricard et al., 2012), affect all the coastal areas of the western Mediterranean region, often producing flash floods (Nuissier et al., 2008).
-Due to the large societal impact of these events causing casualties and damage, they were extensively studied during the HyMeX programme extending from 2010 to 2020 (Drobinski et al., 2014; Ducroeq et al., 2014)(Ducroeq et al., 2016).
-Large rainfall amounts observed in time periods from few hours to several days during HPEs are the result of convective activity deep convection focusing over the same area.
-Strong convective activity Convective organization often consists in continuous convective cell renewal constituting quasi-stationary mesoscale convective systems (MCSs).
+Due to the large societal impact of these events causing casualties and damage, they were extensively studied during the HyMeX programme extending from 2010 to 2020 (Drobinski et al., 2014; Ducrocq et al., 2014).
+Large rainfall amounts observed in time periods from few hours to several days during HPEs are the result of convective activity focusing over the same area.
+Strong convective activity often consists in continuous convective cell renewal constituting quasi-stationary mesoscale convective

+25 systems (MCSs).
 The total rainfall amount observed over a given area is the product of both rainfall intensity produced by individual cells and the time period during which this convective activity remains focused over this area.